top of page

 Only through his friends and love interest, who were there for him, two people were saved on that day: The former associate, from death, and Moritz himself, from becoming evil.

-To redeem himself even further, Mortiz deceived everyone to leave the crime scene, so he alone would be arrested for his crimes.
+To redeem himself even further, Moritz deceived everyone to leave the crime scene, so he alone would be arrested for his crimes.
 He understood that he needed to redeem himself for his past actions.
 Only that way, he would improve.

 And only through improvement, through working on ourselves, we can be loved.
 Walter White didn't want to redeem himself, admitting that he did what he did for himself.
 Tony Montana not only refused to redeem himself, but did whatever he did to keep his empire afloat, despite his eventual defeat.

-But the only reason Moritz wasn't as villainous as those two, was because he understood his flaws well enough, to fix them through imprisonment and through atonement.
+Yet, the only reason Moritz wasn't as villainous as those two, was because he understood his flaws well enough, to fix them through imprisonment and through atonement.
 The first two forgave themselves without a second thought, knowing well what they were doing.
-But Moritz, because he knew what he was doing, refused to forgive himself, in the name of the greater good.
+However, Moritz, because he knew what he was doing, refused to forgive himself, in the name of the greater good.
 In the name of his friends, family, Lisa Novak, and himself.

 Should we forgive ourselves for the things we have done, or should we atone for our actions?
 Whatever our choice will be, we are flawed like everyone else.